 Revisiting technology infrastructure

-Integrations often require significant changes to IT systems, presenting an ideal opportunity to assess the digital tools used in procurement and lay the foundation for long-term digital planning.
-Consolidating procurement functions fosters innovation and collaboration and enhances supplier relationship management and market responsiveness.
+M&A integrations often require significant IT changes, presenting an opportunity to assess procurement digital tools and plan for long-term innovation.
+Consolidating functions can foster collaboration, improve supplier relationship management, and enhance market responsiveness.

 It is crucial to evaluate the technology landscape and determine the most effective approach for consolidating tools and applications.
-Standardizing processes, implementing consistent tools, and leveraging analytics can drive efficiencies and generate data-driven insights to inform sourcing decisions.
-Additionally, streamlining technology reduces support needs and offers potential future cost savings.
+Standardizing processes, implementing consistent tools, and leveraging analytics drive efficiency and produce data-driven insights for sourcing decisions.
+Additionally, streamlining technology reduces support needs and offers potential cost savings in the future.

 Positioning change as opportunity

-Stakeholders affected by an M&A deal can be especially vulnerable to leaving the organization.
-As such, it is important to proactively manage change with a detailed approach, clear communication, and training.
-Encourage a sense of ownership and collaboration to support a smooth transition.
+Stakeholders affected by an M&A deal may be vulnerable to leaving the organization.
+Therefore, proactively managing change is essential.
+Clear communication, detailed planning, and training encourage ownership and collaboration, supporting a smooth transition.

 Author: